airtai/faststream/docs/docs/en/rabbit/examples/direct.md

 # Direct Exchange

-**Direct** Exchange is the basic way to route messages in *RabbitMQ*.
-Its core is very simple: `exchange` sends messages to those queues, `routing_key` which matches the `routing_key` of the message being sent.
+The **Direct** Exchange is the basic way to route messages in *RabbitMQ*.
+Its core is very simple: the `exchange` sends messages to those queues whose `routing_key` matches the `routing_key` of the message being sent.

 !!! note
-    **Default** Exchange, to which all queues in *RabbitMQ* are subscribed, has the **Direct** type by default
+    The **Default** Exchange, to which all queues in *RabbitMQ* are subscribed, has the **Direct** type by default.

 ## Scaling

-If several consumers are listening to the same queue, messages will go to the one of them (round-robin).
-This behavior is common for all types of `exchange`, because it refers to the queue itself.
+If several consumers are listening to the same queue, messages will be distributed to one of them (round-robin).
+This behavior is common for all types of `exchange` because it refers to the queue itself.
 The type of `exchange` affects which queues the message gets into.

 Thus, *RabbitMQ* can independently balance the load on queue consumers.
 You can increase the processing speed of the message flow from the queue by launching additional instances of a consumer service.
-You don't need to make changes to the current infrastructure configuration: *RabbitMQ* will take care of how to distribute messages between your services.
+You don't need to make changes to the current infrastructure configuration: RabbitMQ will take care of how to distribute messages between your services.

 ## Example

 !!! tip
-    **Direct** Exchange is the type used in **FastStream** by default: you can simply declare it as follows
+    The **Direct** Exchange is the type used in **FastStream** by default.
+You can simply declare it as follows:

     ```python
     @broker.subscriber("test_queue", "test_exchange")